slerman12/BrokenWisdoms-V2-in-progress/8-Holy-Faith.md

 # Part 1

-## Right to Talk About Suicide Seriously
+## Right to Talk about Suicide Seriously

 Most people seriously considering suicide can't talk about it, not unless they bury the very-conscious awareness of the standard medical policy of hospitalization and drugging.
 The more seriously somebody genuinely needs to talk about their depression amid a genuine imminent plan, the less they standardly can without risking the security of their plan.
 Suicide is legal in New York State, but so are coerced hospitalizations and drugging, threatening people into withholding communicating the severity of their suffering.